 Effective Ranges Nearing Unacceptable Range or are Outside Acceptable Range

-These messages indicates that the Effective Range of the chamber is outside the normal boundaries that we expect for a chamber of that type and species.
+These messages indicate that the Effective Range of the chamber is outside the normal boundaries that we expect for a chamber of that type and species.
 The Effective Range is the maximum/minimum allowable flow through the chamber's pneumotach based on its resistance.
 A higher (wider) Effective Range indicates that more flow can pass through due to less resistance, whereas a lower (tighter) Effective Range indicates that less flow can pass through due to more resistance.

 First, check the relevant Application Manual and find the section on acceptable Effective Ranges: